DevYukine/Noexes/server/README.md

 ## Instructions
 * Build libnx
 * Build noexs
+* Rename noexs.nsp to  exefs.nsp
-* Copy noexs.kip1 to root of SD card
+* Copy exefs.nsp to Atmosphere/contents/0100000000000038/ in your SD Card.
-* Update hekate ini to use noexs.kip1
+* Create in the 0100000000000038 folder a folder called flags and place a empty file caled boot2.flag into it.